Reform deadline presents a challenge for France's Hollande

 Resistance will also come from the ruling Socialist Party, which next June holds a national congress already billed as a show-down between traditional left-wingers and the reformist wing embodied by Macron and Prime Minister Manuel Valls.

-Macron says he wants to create exemptions from the 35-hour working week rule brought in by Socialists in 2000, but which critics argue has increased labor costs without creating jobs.
+Macron says he wants to create exemptions from the 35-hour working week rule brought in by Socialists in 2000, but which critics argue has increased labour costs without creating jobs.

 "As the First Secretary of the Socialist Party, I say 'no'," party leader Jean-Christophe Cambadelis said of the prospect of loosening current arrangements.